droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc J - The Stolen Gem.md

 A large, cavernous hollow at the base of the Gulthias tree conceals a five-foot diameter stone of smooth, black onyx half-buried amidst the tree’s roots.
 The stone has no visible marks or symbols upon its surface, and is impervious to all damage and attempts to move it.

-One minute after the players enter the grove, their presence draws the attention of four **needle blights**, which emerge from the undergrowth around the tree.
-The following round, the needle blights are joined by four additional **needle blights**, four **vine blights**, and four **swarms of twig blights**.
+One minute after the players enter the grove, their presence draws the attention of **horde of needle blights** (similar to the one at the Winery), which emerge from the undergrowth around the tree.
+The following round, the needle blights are joined by two **Arboreal Wardens**.
+And on the third round two **swarms of mandragors** join them.
 If the players remain within the grove, all of the blights attack the following round.
 # J7.
 Return to the Winery
 ## J7a.
 Kavan’s Tale
 If the players return to Kavan’s cairn bearing Svarog’s wand and summon Kavan by dripping their blood into the basin, Kavan can share the following additional information about the Forest Folk and his own people: